 And there are many, many more wonderful flavors of this delightful water – divine sources of love, joy, comfort, hope, faith… All so different from and far more deeply satisfying than the human-sourced versions.

 These pleasures of God are available through the Holy Spirit in us – within the measure that He is free to express Himself in us.
-And that is much of what our spiritual journey in Christ is about!
+Our part in fostering His freedom is much of what our spiritual journey in Christ is about!

 Our Gift of Positive Emotions